Skip to main content

 Material switches

-What are material changes?
+What are material switches?

 STEP 13

-1. Create the following options under a new category called 'Exterior' with a header 'Masonry' underneath:
+1. Create the following options under a new category "Exterieur" with the header "Metselwerk":

 • Storvik